-It’s amazing what you learn about your surroundings and your community when you spend three hours on a Saturday morning picking up trash with volunteers as I did April 1 for Project Clean Stream, the Alliance for the Chesapeake Bay’s regional spring cleanup event.
+It’s amazing what you learn about your surroundings and your community when you spend three hours on a Saturday morning picking up trash with volunteers as I did last April for Project Clean Stream, the Alliance for the Chesapeake Bay’s regional spring cleanup event--which I will do again on Saturday, April 14 for Back Creek Conservancy.
 Here are my top six lessons:

 1. There are hidden natural gems in Annapolis.
 Those who drive along Bay Ridge Avenue may not notice the enchanted forest behind the SPCA and beyond it, where a stream quietly snakes its way along a valley and right into the marina-lined and sailboat-filled Back Creek.
 Standing in those pretty woods with a trash bag in hand, it’s hard to imagine that you’re that close to Bay Ridge Avenue.